xxyzz/c/5/README.md

 #### Exercise 5-14

 Modify the sort program to handle a `-r` flag, which indicates sorting in reverse (decreasing) order.
 Be sure that `-r` works with `-n`.

+#### Exercise 5-15

+Add the option `-f` to fold upper and lower case together, so that case distinctions are not made during sorting; for example, a and A compare equal.